mmcdmn/mmcd_metrics/apps/ground_prehatch_progress/NOTES.md

     SELECT DISTINCT ON (a.sitecode)
            a.sitecode, a.sectcode, a.facility, a.fosarea, a.zone, a.foreman,
            c.pkey_pg AS insptrt_id,
-           date_part('days'::text, '2024-11-19'::timestamp - c.inspdate::timestamp with time zone) AS age,
+           date_part('days'::text, '%s'::timestamp - c.inspdate::timestamp with time zone) AS age,
            c.matcode, c.inspdate, p.effect_days, p.days_retrt_early
-    FROM (SELECT * FROM dblarv_insptrt_current WHERE inspdate>'2024-01-01' AND inspdate <= '2024-11-19') c
+    FROM (SELECT * FROM dblarv_insptrt_current WHERE inspdate>'%s-01-01' AND inspdate <= '%s') c
     JOIN activesites_g a ON c.sitecode = a.sitecode
     JOIN (SELECT * FROM mattype_list_targetdose WHERE prehatch IS TRUE) p USING (matcode) ORDER BY a.sitecode, c.inspdate DESC, c.insptime DESC ) s_grd
   ORDER BY sitecode
-) list
-GROUP BY facility, zone, fosarea, sectcode, foreman ORDER BY facility, zone, fosarea, sectcode, foreman
-) trtcnts ON trtcnts.sectcode = sitecnts.sectcode AND COALESCE(trtcnts.foreman, '') = COALESCE(sitecnts.foreman, '')
+) s USING (sitecode, sectcode, facility, fosarea, zone, foreman) WHERE a.prehatch IN ('PREHATCH','BRIQUET')
-ORDER BY sectcode
+ORDER BY a.facility, a.sectcode, a.sitecode
 ```

 **Key Points**: